fish-shell/fish-shell/sphinx_doc_src/index.rst

   complete -c myprog -s o -l output -a "yes no"

 There are also special switches for specifying that a switch requires an argument, to disable filename completion, to create completions that are only available in some combinations, etc..
-For a complete description of the various switches accepted by the ``complete`` command, see the documentation for the `complete <cmds/complete.html>`_ builtin, or write ``complete --help`` inside the ``fish`` shell.
+For a complete description of the various switches accepted by the ``complete`` command, see the documentation for the :ref:`complete <cmd-complete>` builtin, or write ``complete --help`` inside the ``fish`` shell.

 As a simple example, here's an excerpt of the completions for systemd's ``timedatectl``::